philipwalton/blog/_articles/normalizing-cross-browser-flexbox-bugs.md

 Way back in September of 2013, while testing my [Solved by Flexbox](//philipwalton.github.io/solved-by-flexbox/) project, I discovered a [bug](https://connect.microsoft.com/IE/feedback/details/802625/min-height-and-flexbox-flex-direction-column-dont-work-together-in-ie-10-11-preview) in Internet Explorer 10 and 11 that was preventing my sticky footer from actually *sticking* to the bottom of the page.
 I spent some time trying to work around the issue, but all my attempts failed.

 At first I was really annoyed.
-Before flexbox, it was impossible to build a sticky footer layout using just CSS unless you knew the exact height of both the header *and* the footer.
-Flexbox changed this&mdash;finally we had CSS solutions to today's modern, responsive layouts.
+Before flexbox, it was impossible to build a sticky footer layout with just CSS unless you knew the exact dimensions of both the header *and* footer.<sup>[[1]](#footnote-1)</sup> Flexbox changed this&mdash;finally we had respectable CSS solutions to today's modern, responsive layouts.

 After my initial disappointment, I eventually concluded that this honestly wasn't that big of a deal, and I released the project, despite the buggy behavior.
 I mean, from a progressive enhancement standpoint, my solution was still pretty good.
 It worked in Chrome, Firefox, Opera, and Safari, and while it wasn't perfect in Internet Explorer, it wasn't completely broken either.
 The content was still accessible, and it would only render incorrectly on pages with minimal content.
 On longer pages, it looked just like every other browser.